How DeepTempo is different

 Sees early attacker progression

-By turning groups of flow records into embeddings and labeling them with MITRE TTPs, DeepTempo exposes attacker movement that blends into normal operations.
+By turning groups of logs into embeddings and labeling them with MITRE TTPs, DeepTempo exposes attacker movement that blends into normal operations.
 This makes early-stage activity visible long before escalation.

 • Detects recon, credential use, pivots and lateral movement early